multiism/multi-medium/README.md

 * Shift handwritten word to the left by *`min_x`*
 * Use less arbitrary coordinate system
 * Undo/redo
-* Draw dots (currently you have to drag a small line)
 * Write longer words
 	* A metaphorical hyphen gesture
 	* Or automatically give your room when you near the edge